-- In order to enable accountability, Boards are required to establish Committees responsible for audit and remuneration.
-Current good practice also recommends a quality-focused Committee of the Board, and also a Committee which can provide the Board with assurance on financial and operational performance matters. - The Trust operates a well-established committee structure to strengthen its focus on quality governance, finance and performance, and risk management.
+- 44 In order to enable accountability, Boards are required to establish Committees responsible for audit and remuneration.
+Current good practice also recommends a quality-focused Committee of the Board, and also a Committee which can provide the Board with assurance on financial and operational performance matters. - 45 The Trust operates a well-established committee structure to strengthen its focus on quality governance, finance, people, performance and process matters, and risk management.

 The structure has been designed to provide effective governance over, and challenge to patient care and other business activities.
 The committees carry out detailed work of assurance on behalf of the Trust Board.
 A diagram illustrating the Board committee structure is set out below.

-- All of the Board committees are chaired by a Non-Executive Director and comprise a mixture of both Non-Executive and Executive Directors within their memberships.
+- 46 All of the Board committees are chaired by a Non-Executive Director and comprise a mixture of both Non-Executive and Executive Directors within their memberships.
 The exceptions to this are the Audit Committee and the Remuneration Committee, which (in accordance with NHS guidance) comprise Non-Executive Directors exclusively.
-All Non-Executive Directors attend all Board level committee meetings.
-The only exception to this is in respect of the Audit Committee in line with good corporate governance, the Chairman of the Trust is not a member of the Audit Committee and does not normally attend its meetings. - The Audit Committee is established under powers delegated by the Trust Board with approved terms of reference that are aligned with the NHS Audit Committee Handbook.
+In line with good corporate governance, the Chairman of the Trust is not a member of the Audit Committee and does not normally attend its meetings. - 47 The Audit Committee is established under powers delegated by the Trust Board with approved terms of reference that are aligned with the NHS Audit Committee Handbook.
 It discharges its responsibilities for scrutinising the risks and controls which affect all aspects of our organisation's business.
 The